Ultimaker/Ultimaker2Marlin/README.md

 *Arc support:*

-Slic3r can find curves that, although broken into segments, were meant to describe an arc.
+Arc support: Old versions of Slic3r (before v2.0) can find curves that, although broken into segments, were meant to describe an arc.
 Marlin is able to print those arcs.
 The advantage is the firmware can choose the resolution, and can perform the arc with nearly constant velocity, resulting in a nice finish.
 Also, less serial communication is needed.